-Being diagnosed with MS can leave you uncertain about your future— but there is strong evidence to suggest that diet and lifestyle changes can slow the progression of MS.
+Being diagnosed with MS can leave you uncertain about your future— but there is strong evidence to suggest that diet and lifestyle changes can improve MS outcomes.

 The course of MS varies greatly from person to person, but without any lifestyle or medical intervention, MS symptoms typically progress over time.